Looted/flashcards/memory-bank/progress.md

 - Data persistence layer with Angular services, IndexedDB for word storage, and offline sync
 - UI styling and responsive design with custom CSS utility classes
 - Push notifications for review reminders
-- Testing suite with vitest achieving 100% coverage
+- Complete testing suite with vitest achieving 100% coverage for all components
 - Deployment configuration with Angular CLI

 Current status: Pre-development phase complete.
 Ready to start coding the core application.